eaverdeja/exercism-rust/README.md

 - Byte-level string manipulation with `as_bytes()` - Used in [Largest Series Product](#largest-series-product), [Minesweeper](#minesweeper), [Protein Translation](#protein-translation)
 - Substring extraction with `strip_prefix()` and `strip_suffix()` - Used in [Wordy](#wordy)
 - Grid-based text transpostion - Used in [Crypto Square](#crypto-square)
+- Character-by-character processing with positional tracking - Used in [Rail Fence Cipher](#rail-fence-cipher)

 ### Formatting
 - String Formatting - Used in [Clock](#clock), [Tournament](#tournament) with format specifiers